 Another benefit of Canva is that they keep up with the ever-changing sizes of headers for Social Media such as Facebook and Twitter.
 Canva has templates for many platforms waiting for your creative brain to come in and make them your own.
 Canva has a large selection of stock photos you can use, some for free and some for a fee.

 Education Blogs About Blogging and Courses

-- First Site Guide – How to Start a Blog in 2018.
-This page has changed since I originally included their link entitled “An Intro to Blogging.”
-Never the less, the update is still informative and useful.
-The new guide goes into detail about why you should blog, discovering your niche, and step by step instructions to install WordPress.
+- First Site Guide - How to Start a Blog in 2018.
+This page has changed since I originally included their link entitled "An Intro to Blogging."
+Nevertheless, the update is still informative and useful.
+The new guide goes into detail about why you should blog, discover your niche, and step-by-step instructions to install WordPress.